zero2cx/spiral-matrix/README.md

 #### Options for text element-populated matrix cells

-As an alternative to the population of the cells of the matrix with a progression of incrementing integers, a string of space-delimited text elements can be supplied.
+As an alternative to the population of the cells of the matrix with a series of incrementing integers, a string of whitespace-delimited text elements can be supplied.
 This string of elements might consist of any combination of words, numbers, punctuation, or whitespace.
-The text elements will be read from a file or stdin, or provided via the command-line.
+The text elements will be read from a file or stdin, or provided in a string via the command-line.

 ![5x5 with axes, bearing: south, series: lorem_ipsum](docs/images/spiral_matrix_5+axes+bearing_south+right+file_lorem_ipsum.png "5x5 with axes, bearing: south, series: lorem_ipsum")

-Use of either of the following options will replace the default behavior of using incrementing integers to populate the cells.
+Use of either of the following options will replace the default behavior of populating the cells with a series of incrementing integers.

     --file FILENAME
         The specified file should contain some amount of